 Storm Water management is essential to protect water quality and prevent negative impacts to the human and natural environment.
 Because storm water is not treated; anything that reaches storm water or the storm drain system outfalls directly to surface water.
 The Port of Alaska’s storm water system is permitted and regulated as a Phase I Municipal Separate Storm Sewer System (MS4) by the Alaska Pollutant Discharge Elimination System (APDES) program.
 The main objectives of the APDES regulations are to reduce or eliminate discharges and illicit connections and to minimize pollutant contact with storm water and storm water conveyance systems.
 The Port accomplishes these objectives via a Storm Water Management Program (SWMP) Plan.
 The SWMP Plan is designed to reduce the discharge of pollutants to the MS4 to the maximum extent practical to protect the water quality of receiving waters.
 Under the Plan, the Port systematically monitors and addresses potential sources of storm water pollution, and implements and evaluates the effectiveness of best management practices (BMPs).
 The Port updates the SWMP Plan annually.

 The Port’s SWMP is implemented by the Storm Water Pollution Prevention (SWPP) Team.
 Quarterly SWPP Team meetings are mandated by the APDES permit.
-These meetings are currently scheduled to occur on the third Thursday of the following months: February, May, August, and November.
+These meetings are generally scheduled to occur on the third Thursday of the following months: February, May, August, and November.
 Meeting minutes will be posted on this webpage as they become available.

 - Stuart Greydanus, AMPE – Port of Alaska, Superintendent of Operations, Maintenance and Security, SWMP Team Leader